itzyaieeshu/coding-challenge/javascript/README.md

 or

-If you have live-server installed, run the below command.
+If you have live-server installed already, run the below command.

 ```
 npm run test-report